 Centre for Medieval and Renaissance Research news and events roundup 2018

-Centre members Dr Ryan Lavelle, Dr Eric Lacey and Dr Katherine Weikert will be among the speakers at the high-profile Winchester Early Medieval Power and Faith Symposium, a one-day event dedicated to exploring the great churches of Anglo-Saxon and Norman Winchester.
-The symposium, organised by the Hampshire Cultural Trust, will be chaired by Dr Ryan Lavelle; the speakers' panel also includes Professor Barbara Yorke, Professor Emeritus of Early Medieval History.
-The symposium takes place at the Guildhall in Winchester.
-Find out more and book your place.
+Centre members Dr Ryan Lavelle, Dr Eric Lacey and Dr Katherine Weikert were among the speakers at the high-profile Winchester Early Medieval Power and Faith Symposium, a one-day event on 20 Oct. dedicated to exploring the great churches of Anglo-Saxon and Norman Winchester.
+The symposium, organised by the Hampshire Cultural Trust, was chaired by Dr Ryan Lavelle; the speakers' panel also included Professor Barbara Yorke, Professor Emeritus of Early Medieval History.

 13-16 Sept.
 2018: Winchester Heritage Open Days